anisbet/pipe/Readme.md

                   produces '2015/01/05 18:55:33'.
                   Example: 'ls *.txt | pipe.pl -m"c0:/foo/bar/#"' produces '/foo/bar/README.txt'.
                   Use '\' to escape either '_', ',' or '#'.
+ -M             : Print the enclosing lines between successful '-X' and '-Y' matches.
+See '-X' and '-Y'.
  -n[any|c0,c1,...cn]: Normalize the selected columns, that is, make upper case and remove white space.
  -N             : Normalize keys before comparison when using (-d and -s) dedup and sort.
                   Makes the keys upper case and remove white space before comparison.